JuliaPhysics/Measurements.jl/docs/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 You can construct ``Measurement`` objects from strings.
 Within parentheses
-there is the uncertainty on the last digits.
+there is the uncertainty referred to the corresponding last digits.

 .. code-block:: julia